Skip to content

 Penn State Neurosurgery takes the resident education mission very seriously.
 Each Friday is devoted to resident teaching conferences from 7 a.m. to 4 p.m.

-Additional conferences occur on Tuesday and Thursday mornings before operations begin.
+Additional conferences occur on Thursday mornings before operations begin.

 The conference schedule is meant to expose residents to all disciplines of basic and clinical neuroscience.
 Participation in multidisciplinary conferences with other specialties within the institution contributes to a sound educational experience for the residents.